Kim Yong-chol

-Kim Yong-chol (Korean: 김영철; born 1946) is a North Korean general and politician who currently serves as Vice Chairman of the Central Committee of the Workers' Party of Korea for South Korean affairs and head of the United Front Department.
+Kim Yong-chol (Korean: 김영철; born 1946) is a North Korean general and politician.

 From February 2009 to January 2016 he was the director of the Reconnaissance General Bureau, the country's primary intelligence service.
-On 24 April 2019, Yonhap News Agency reported that North Korea has removed Kim Yong-chol from the head of the United Front Department.
+From 2016 to 2019, and again from 2021 to 2022, he served as the head of the United Front Department of the Workers' Party of Korea.
+He also served as the vice chairman of the Workers' Party of Korea for South Korean affairs from 2016 to 2021.

 Early life

 Kim Yong-chol was born in 1946 in Ryanggang Province.

 Career

 In 1962 he served in the 15th Division, a civil police company guarding the Korean Demilitarized Zone.
 In 1968 he was appointed a liaison officer to the United Nations Command, Military Armistice Commission, Korea.
 In 1976, he was made a division commander of the Supreme Guard Command.
-In 1990 he was promoted to Major General and became deputy director of the Ministry of People's Armed Forces and director of the MPAF Reconnaissance Bureau.
+In 1990 he was promoted to major general and became deputy director of the Ministry of People's Armed Forces and director of the MPAF Reconnaissance Bureau.
 In 1998 he was elected as a deputy to the 10th Supreme People's Assembly and again in 2003 to the 11th.

 In 2009, he was appointed director of the Reconnaissance General Bureau and Vice-Chief of the General Staff Department of the Korean People's Army.
 He was also elected as a deputy to the 12th Supreme People's Assembly.
 In 2010, he was promoted to Colonel-General and elected to the Central Military Commission of the Workers' Party of Korea and the 6th Central Committee of the Workers' Party of Korea.
 He was a member of the funeral committee of Jo Myong-rok.
-In 2011, he was a member of the funeral committee of Kim Jong-il.
+In 2011, he was a member of the funeral committee of Kim Jong Il.

-In 2012 he was promoted to General.
+In 2012 he was promoted to general.
 In 2014, he was elected as a deputy to the 13th Supreme People's Assembly and served on the funeral committee of Jon Pyong-ho.

 In May 2016, he was elected to the 7th Central Committee of the Workers' Party of Korea.
 He was elected as a member of the Politburo of the Workers' Party of Korea, the Central Military Commission of the Workers' Party of Korea and as Vice-Chairman of the Workers' Party of Korea.
 He was appointed director of the United Front Department and served on the funeral committees of Kang Sok-ju and Ryu Mi-yong, and he was elected to the Presidium of the Supreme People's Assembly.